Cohesion Fund: Effectiveness

 The scientific literature on the topic is ambiguous, certain research projects show a positive impact of the funds on the economy of the recipient countries, while others have ambiguous results; more rarely, they find a negative effect.
 Some studies point out that the impact depends on the area of investment: funds dedicated to transportation infrastructure and to the energy sector have the biggest positive effect, while allocation to environmental goals are negative in the short-term, but become positive in the medium and long-run.
+Some critics have argued that the cohesion fund may entrench stagnation, distort incentives, and defer essential reforms by contributing to a modern resource curse in the regions that receive funding.

 A weakness often associated to the allocation of the Cohesion Fund between countries is that it is solely determined using the gross national income per capita.
 Experts have shown that, based on that criterion, some countries are not getting funds although being in a worse socioeconomic situation than some of the actual recipients.
 This is problematic from the point of view of the EU, since the evidence shows a relation between Euroscepticism and middle-income regions which do not receive enough funds.
 To better evaluate the socioeconomic situation of the recipient countries, an index that includes more socioeconomic variables has been proposed.

 Another concern of the EU institutions and, more specifically, of the European Commission, is the lack of visibility of these funds.
 The literature on the topic reveals that the citizens' awareness about the Cohesion Fund is not linked to the amount of funds invested in their regions.
 In this regard, the more vulnerable groups of EU citizens such as the unemployed, the recipients of welfare, and those who live in economic destitution, have the most sceptic view of the European institutions as providers of social security.
 To address this, the European Commission is stressing the importance of improving the communication with the citizenship and between the differente stakeholders (NGO's, EU institutions and national managing institutions).